FLAMEGPU/FLAMEGPU2-docs/src/tutorial/index.rst

 To run the simulation the location of the XML configuration file must be given on the command line.
 It is assumed that the JSON network definition file is in the same folder as the source code file.

-If compiling and running from the build directory, and with the ``config.xml`` file and ``graph.json`` file stored in the source directory, the commands on linux are:
+If compiling and running from the build directory, and with the ``config.xml`` file and ``graph.json`` file stored in the source directory, the commands on Linux are:

 .. tabs::